ValhallaDSP: Valhalla Vintage Verb

-ValhallaDSP says this reverb is best for the sound of "old school digital hardware reverbs".
-One review feels that while it is excellent for getting the unreal larger than life sound of a classic Lexicon reverb, it does not work as a subtle reverb effect and is not a reverb for every occasion.

 Valhalla Plate

 Valhalla Plate is a plug in which simulates the sound of a plate reverb or small chamber.
 It has 12 different algorithms.

-ValhallaDSP says this reverb is best for the sound of "warm and dense reverbs of the 1960s and 70s".
 Third party reviews of Valhalla Plate have been generally positive, but one review pointed out that "it won't serve all needs", since it only simulates plates and small chambers, and does not emulate larger spaces.

 Valhalla Supermassive

 Valhalla Supermassive is an effect unit which can run various types of delays and reverbs; it is good at, among other things, emulating large spaces.
 It is a free download.

-Delay and sound effect plugins
+Delays and sound effects

 These plugins provide a combination of delay, sound effect, and reverberation effects.

 Valhalla ÜberMod

 Valhalla ÜberMod is a plugin which is geared towards delay effects, but can also create reverberant effects.

 Valhalla Shimmer

 Valhalla Shimmer provides a combination of reverberation and pitch shifting, inspired by the sound of some 1980s Brian Eno and Daniel Lanois collaborations.